openwisp/openwisp-docs/tutorials/demo.rst

 - **Password**: tester123

-The content of the demo organization is reset every day at 1:00 AM UTC, while the demo user's password is reset every minute.
+The content of the demo organization is reset every day at 1:00 AM UTC, and the demo user's password is reset every minute.

 To ensure the safety and integrity of our managed OpenWISP system, certain features are disabled for the demo user, including: